Changissnz/selfinterest/README.md

 masses and one for the mass cause of production or ideology, and to devalue those causes that made them faceless and ruined their time for lofty thoughts.
 Uniformity over the personal expression.
 Recitation instead of original and forthright interpretation.
-These are some ways in which self-interest clearly works as a force for the striving of the human to be an automatic agent.
+These are a couple ways in which self-interest clearly works as a force for the striving of the human to be an automatic agent.